 Eric Blanks, chief program officer for the Association of Public Health Laboratories

-As of right now, the guidelines for reopening the economy and businesses, as issued by The White House, provide general measures of restarting the work of most public areas.
-They include several phases of opening up the states starting at keeping the most vulnerable individuals isolated, enforcing monitoring of symptoms by the employers and furthering interactions between people, provided the proper measurements have been taken and the most essential controlling mechanisms are in place.
+The guidelines for reopening the economy and businesses, as issued by The White House, provide general safety measures needed to restart the work.
+They include several phases of restrictions lifting, starting at keeping the most vulnerable groups of people isolated, enforcing symptoms monitoring by the employers, social distancing.
+The proper measurement equipment is essential during all these phases.
+It also allows businesses to have some control mechanisms implemented in place.